Rob King

 Career background

 Rob's career started as a research technician at the University of Exeter Department of Physics, specialising in low temperature semiconductors but with a broad remit covering various Physics and Engineering-based projects.
 Subsequent to this, Rob entered the semiconductor industry, working with semiconductor lasers and sputtering equipment.
-He is a qualified Service Engineer of CPI sputtering power supplies.
+He was a qualified Service Engineer of CPI sputtering power supplies.

 Rob joined the Met Office in March 2007.